sydneybgarcia/sydswebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

+I recieved my BA in Psychology from the University of California, Berkeley (go bears!).
+At Berkeley, I conducted an honors thesis (advised by Dr. Dacher Keltner) on the relationship between news media consumption, stress, and well-being among Mexican farmworkers.
+After recieving my BA, I spent two years as a research coordinator at the Stanford Social Neuroscience Laboratory under the advisement of the wonderful Dr. Jamil Zaki.

-I am a PhD student in social psychology at Princeton University.
-My primary advisor is the wonderful Dr. Betsy levy Paluck.
-I am broadly interested in.......
+Currently, I am a PhD student in social psychology at Princeton University.
+My primary advisor is Dr. Betsy Levy Paluck.
+I am interested in social norms/deviance, inequity, and field experiments.
+My goal is to conduct research that can inform institutional and public policies aimed at making spaces more equitable and inclusive for people from marginalized backgrounds.